Trump administration to migrant kids: No more art, soccer, lawyers or school for you

 “We are deeply troubled that any services are being cut for children, who are among the most vulnerable population of immigrants in detention,” Kica Matos, director of the Vera Institute’s Center on Immigration Justice, told the Herald Wednesday.
 “We are also deeply concerned about the lack of funding for ORR and how it might impact a much-needed range of services that are so desperately needed right now.”

 Educational services definitely will not continue.
-The children currently attend classes Monday through Friday from 9 a.m. to 4 p.m.
+The children have been attending classes Monday through Friday from 9 a.m. to 4 p.m.
 The curriculum includes not just language instruction but science, social studies, math, reading, writing and physical education.

 The classes are taught by non-certified instructors working under the supervision of certified teachers, according to federal officials.
 Remedial education and tutoring have also been offered.